-Water supply is another key application for natural asset plans.
-If a community is likely to need to draw from other surface or groundwater sources to supply future population growth, additional land use covenants may be needed now to protect any drainage area that will supply a future reservoir, groundwater aquifer or drinking water intake pipe.
+If your community has already conducted an historic survey, then those maps can be overlaid with green asset maps (and possibly topography) to determine which areas are supported by the landscape and are dependent on landscape settings. fer or drinking water intake pipe.
 All too often, lax zoning regulations and overdevelopment around reservoirs mean that, when communities seek to tap those supplies, they learn that treatment costs have risen substantially or that reservoirs have silted in and lost capacity.
-Groundwater reservoirs may also lose capacity when impervious paved surfaces prevent rainfall from filtering into the soil and recharging aquifers.
+Groundwater aquifers may also lose capacity when impervious paved surfaces prevent rainfall from filtering into the soil and recharging them.

-To illustrate a key example of why you need to have a map of key watershed areas was witnessed by the author when a senior university environmental scientist asked the chair of a board of supervisors in 2007, "Why did you permit a large subdivision to be built on top of land that is the groundwater recharge area for our community's drinking water supply?."
+An illustration of why you need to have a map of key watershed areas was witnessed by the author when a senior university environmental scientist asked the chair of a board of supervisors in 2007, "Why did you permit a large subdivision to be built on top of land that is the groundwater recharge area for our community's drinking water supply?"
 One can reasonably guess at the reply from the supervisor; "We didn't know it was a recharge area."